reflex-dev/reflex-web/docs/datatable-tutorial/simple_table.md

 4. type: The type of the columns, default to "str"

-Below we define a `DataTableState` which has Harry Potter data.
-Here an example of a dict in the cols var is: {
+Below we define `DataTableState` with columns definitions in the `cols` var, and data about Harry Potter characters in the `data` var..
-            "title": "Name",
-            "type": "str",
-            "width": 300,
-        }.

 ```python
 class DataTableState(rx.State):